kovidgoyal/bypy/virtual_machine/README-macos.rst

 * Change the hostname::

   sudo scutil --set HostName sonoma

+* Update to macOS Sequoia using the in OS update facility (System settings->General->Software update).
+This takes about an hour, but works, it might hang on final reboot, in which case quit and restart the VM.

 * Install Xcode from https://developer.apple.com/download/all/
 Download the version of Xcode (12.4 for kitty and 15.4 for calibre) you need as a .xip archive.
 Run::